Discover Raja Ampat: A premier liveaboard dive experience

 If you need a transit hotel in Jakarta, we highly recommend the FM7 Resort Hotel.
 This hotel offers a variety of amenities to ensure a comfortable stay.
 The FM7 Resort Hotel also provides convenient free transfers to and from Jakarta’s Soekarno-Hatta International Airport, making your transit smooth and hassle-free.

-Hotel in Sorong: Swiss-Belhotel Sorong
+Hotels in Sorong:

 Total Raja Ampat (Sorong-Sorong)